 Island vs. line

 The decision is a question of process integration.
 The tent encapsulates a singular emission source or an individual workstation (e.g. an optical table or an injection molding machine).
-The cabin, on the other hand, forms a complete process environment Where personnel move and material flows (conveyor belts, locks) take place.
+The cabin, on the other hand, forms a complete process environment Where personnel move and material flows take place.
 While the tent is being built around the machine, work is being done in the cabin.